 In what ways has volunteering benefited you personally?

 My involvement with the members and the board has been one of the most rewarding and inspiring experiences of my life.
 I am proud to be involved with such a wonderful organization and wonderful people.
 I’ve become friends with many of the members and with my colleagues on the board.
 Every time I volunteer, I feel I am making a difference.
 I encourage people to volunteer their energy to a cause or organization to which they feel a personal connection.
 Not only will it help your cause and make the world a better place, it will change your life!

-Phil Glosserman is a member of Step Up on Second Board of Directors.
+Phil Glosserman is a member of Step Up Board of Directors.